sbiagini0/ParallelForensicLR/README.md

 ## Requirements

-This script relies on a `Familias3` (.fam) file containing essential data such as the *population frequency table* (for STR or SNP markers), *Family Pedigrees*, and the *Persons Of Interest* (POIs) to be evaluated for potential familial relationships.
+This script relies on a `Familias3` (.fam) file containing essential data such as the *Population Frequency Table* (for STR or SNP markers), *Family Pedigrees*, and the *Persons Of Interest* (POIs) to be evaluated for potential familial relationships.

-- `Familias3` file with the frequency table (STR/SNP) and the Ante-Mortem (AM) and Post-Mortem (PM) genetics profiles.
+- `Familias3` file with the _Population Frequency Table_ (STR/SNP) and the
+  Ante-Mortem (AM) and Post-Mortem (PM) genetics profiles.
   To install the required software, go to this link:

 ``` r
 https://familias.no/